Lambert-01/rwanda-export-analysis-/README.md

 - **Comprehensive Documentation**: 800+ lines of technical documentation
 - **Real-World Impact**: Practical application for Rwanda's trade analysis

-**Built with precision, engineered for performance, designed for Rwanda's future.**

-## 🏆 About NISR Hackathon 2025

-### 📋 Competition Overview

-We participated in the **NISR Hackathon 2025**, an incredible competition that:

-**🎯 Who Could Join**
-- Undergraduate and recent graduates (2024-2025)
-- Master's students from any field
-- Fresh graduates from Data Science, Statistics, Economics, Mathematics, IT, Information Systems, and Web Development
-- Teams of 2 students from any university
-- Individual participation for recent graduates

-**💡 Special Encouragement**
-- Final-year students
-- Female participants
-- Participants from diverse academic backgrounds

 **🛠️ Technical Freedom**
 - Use any programming language